Skip to Content

 Halloween Chocolate Bark

-The best part is the whole thing only takes a couple minutes to make.
-But, you can’t eat it right away.
-It does need to chill in the fridge for a couple hours before you can enjoy it.
+The best part is the whole thing only takes a couple minutes to make since you melt the chocolate in a microwave, not in a double boiler.
+The only bummer is you can’t eat it right away.
+Your sweet tooth has to wait.
+The Halloween candy bark does need to chill in the fridge for a couple hours before you can eat it.

 Nutter Butter mummy cookies on orange paper shred with the words "Nutter Butter Mummies" digitally written on top.